 2. Union Canal

-Keep walking along the path till you get to Slateford or Longstone, then make your back to Fountainbridge along the same path (though that’s entirely up to you – you might decide to walk further).
+Keep walking along the path till you get to Slateford or Longstone.
+Then, you can make your back to Fountainbridge along the same path (though that’s entirely up to you – you might decide to walk further).

 Recommendation: Baja Bikes offer amazing bike tours in Edinburgh, where you get to see the city’s landmarks as well as some hidden gems.
 They also offer bike rental services.